starasking/Notes/all_about_boosting.rst

 Boosting
 =========================================
-1. Boosting is a machine learning *ensemble meta-algorithm* for primarily reducing bias, and also variance in supervised learning, and a family of machine learning algorithms that convert weak lelarnere to strong ones.
+1. Boosting is a machine learning *ensemble meta-algorithm* for primarily reducing bias, and also variance in supervised learning, and a family of machine learning algorithms that convert weak learner to strong ones.

   * high bias: poor traning, underfitting
   * high variance: poor generalizing, overfitting, memorizing data